|

 You will need to devise a base

-for the lamp.
-I used a cast metal base for a patio umbrella (WalMart –
+I like to use a cast metal base for a patio umbrella (WalMart –

-which holds the retaining bolt and the ABS post slides over the post on the
+which holds the retaining bolt and the ABS post will slide right over top of the post on the

 your lamp from blowing over.
 The umbrella base has worked very well for me.